 Legal status: No hunting or trapping season.

-Date of last sighting: last confirmed report January 2016.
+Date of last sighting: February 2024

 Legal status: No hunting or trapping season.

-Date of last sighting: last confirmed report January 2016.
+Date of last sighting: February 2024

 Montana